Make more sales from customers who love social media and sharing. Get tips and tools to help you reach them and make it easy for them to buy from you.

-Social customers love hearing the opinions and reviews of others before and after they buy - and as they will talk to anyone, you never know who they will recommend your products or services to.
-But be warned - if they are unhappy or dissatisfied they will also share
+Social customers love hearing the opinions and reviews of others before and after they buy.
+And as they’ll talk to anyone, you never know when they’ll recommend your products or services.
+But be warned - if they are unhappy or dissatisfied, they will also share that with the world.

 Communities are important to me and so is your opinion - but I also want to have my say.

 How to get the attention of social customers